gawadx1/100-days-building-ai-products/README.md

 ---

-## 🟡 المرحلة الرابعة — Fine-tuning والنشر الاحترافي (Days 61–80)
+## 🟡 Phase 4 — Fine-tuning & Professional Deployment (Days 61–80)

-> Fine-tune النماذج، ابنِ APIs، انشر على الـ Cloud، وتعلّم MLOps للـ Production
+> Fine-tune models, build APIs, deploy to the cloud, and learn MLOps for production

 ---

-### Day 61 — Fine-tuning: تخصيص النماذج
+### Day 61 — Fine-tuning: Customizing Models

-متى تعمل Fine-tuning ومتى تستخدم Prompt Engineering بدلاً منه؟
+When should you fine-tune vs. use Prompt Engineering?

 **`Fine-tuning`**